- ABOUT US

 This waiting, however, is difficult for most of us because we know that it won’t be long before the Lord returns, and the last thing we want to see is the lost, especially those who are our friends and family miss out on heaven.

-The Apostle James feels our anxiety, but tells us to be patient anyway, and while we’re waiting to strengthen our hearts because of the many trials and difficulties that will occur.
+The Apostle James feels our anxiety, but tells us to be patient anyway, and while we’re waiting, we need to strengthen our hearts because of the many trials and difficulties that will occur.

 In a kingdom parable, Jesus talks about a farmer that while he waited the enemy snuck in and sowed weeds.
 When the crop appeared they saw what had been done, but instead of pulling the weeds, which may have resulted in uprooting some of the crop, the farmer patiently waited until the end (Matthew 13:24-30).